JIUNG9/SE_Team_Project/Readme.md

-### This is a Enrolment classes project in University, Use the JDBC for connection MYSQL and Socket Progrramming with Java.
+#### This is a Enrolment classes project in University, Use the JDBC for connection MYSQL and Socket Progrramming with Java.
-> login
+1. Login
->
+2.